ScreenCloud ArrowBack

 Here, you will see the option to Add screens, Edit screens and Create groups.

-Groups help you to organize your screens.
-They also allow you to set all of the screens to display in one format, for example portrait or landscape.
-To change the settings on a group of screens, select the dropdown and then “Edit Screens”.
-Here you will see the option to Choose a Layout or Copy a Layout from another screen.
+Groups help you organize your screens and allow you to set all of them to display in one format, such as portrait or landscape.
+To change the settings on a group of screens, select the dropdown and then “Edit Screens.”
+Here, you will see the option to Choose a Layout or Copy a Layout from another screen.

 4. Managing content

-When it comes to managing content across screens you can use playlists to create unique lists of content.
+When managing content across screens, you can use playlists to create unique lists of content.

 The order in which to manage content is: